Oak Dining Hutch Value Guide

 How to Identify Oak Dining Hutch?

-• Verify the two-piece construction consisting of a hutch-style base and a removable top cabinet.
+• Verify the two-piece construction consisting of a hutch-style base and a tall upper cabinet.

-• Look for solid oak grain patterns and original brass hardware throughout the piece.
+• Look for solid oak grain patterns and original brass hardware typical of United States manufacturing from 1985-1995.

 History of Oak Dining Hutch